jamesnet214/wpf-xaml-binding/README.md

 ```
 <TextBlock Text="{Binding}" DataContext="James"/>
 ```
-The value bound to Text is passed directly from the nearest DataContext, TextBlock.
+The value bound to `Text="{Binding}"` is passed directly from the nearest DataContext, TextBlock.
 Therefore, the Binding result value of Text is 'James'.

 Not only String but also various types are possible.
 Because DataContext is an object type.